Cookbook examples

 }What to look for

-In AI Studio, confirm that each source file appears as its own child execution.
+In Studio, confirm that each source file appears as its own child execution.
 After the child workflows finish, inspect the wait_for_input pause, approve or decline the change set, and verify that the workflow only writes the PR proposal after approval.

 Next steps